yusinto/indigo/_posts/2016-03-29-step-two-to-react-webpack-and-react.markdown

 There are 3 main parts to this config:
 <ul>
-<li>entry: Tells webpack to start bundling from this file</li>
+<li>entry: tells webpack to start bundling from this file</li>
-<li>output: Write the resultant bundled file to a dist folder in root</li>
+<li>output: write the resultant bundled file to the dist folder at root</li>
 <li>module.loaders: For all js or jsx files under src folder, use babel-loader to transpile those files prior to bundling</li>
 </ul>

 ---

-## Step 2.3: Configure an entry point in package.json
+## Step 2.3: Add a build command to package.json

 In your package.json, add a scripts.prestart command.
 This is a natively supported npm command, just like start.
-When you run npm start, the prestart command will always get exected first, then the start command, followed by a poststart command which we don't use here.
-In prestart, we tell npm to run webpack to bundle our code prior to starting the app.
+When you run npm start, the prestart command will always get executed first, then the start command, followed by a poststart command which we don't use here.

+In prestart, we tell npm to run webpack with the config file above essentially bundling our app prior to running it.

 {% highlight js %}
 {